0370 1500 100

 Send us an email

-I am an Associate Solicitor in the Serious Injury team based in our London office.
+I am a Partner in the Serious Injury team, based in our London office.
 I joined Irwin Mitchell in 2006 and specialise in complex cases involving life changing injuries; I have a particular interest in brain injury.

 I am accredited by APIL as a senior litigator and am a member of the Law Society's Personal Injury Accreditation Scheme.